OpenRakis/Spice86/README.md

 ### Time
 The emulated Timer hardware of the PC (Intel 8259) supports measuring time from either:
 - The real elapsed time.
-Speed can be altered with parameter **--timeMultiplier**.
+Speed can be altered with parameter **--TimeMultiplier**.
 - The number of instructions the emulated CPU executed.
 This is the behaviour that is activated with parameter **--InstructionsPerSecond** and is forced when in GDB mode so that you can debug with peace of mind without the timer triggering.

 ### Screen refresh